holochain/soa-toolbox/README.md

-# Acorn Helper
+# soa-toolbox

+> Tools for using an Acorn State of Affairs on Miro

+## Background

 The architecture here is that we serve an HTML file which has the realtime board SDK in it, plus our own custom JS that uses that.

 This HTML gets loaded as an iframe into any realtime board for the Holo team.

-This plugin is currently capable of a 'click-to-update-selected' functionality, that updates widgets with custom info that is calculated.
+The plugins currently present these functionalities:
+* Calculate subtree size — updates selected widget and children with calculations.
+* Set node status — change nodes to uncertain, incomplete, or complete
+* Create GitHub issue — create a GitHub issue out of the selected node in a repository of choice

 This is meant for the purposes of being able to better track our work and progress.